 - Controlling SmartHome devices like doorbells, thermostats, and televisions

 Cell Phones come in many different shapes and sizes.
 Let’s take a closer look at these categories.

 Flip phones open and close on a hinge to reveal a small screen and keyboard.
 These phones have a simple design, a long battery life, and are easy to use.
 These phones are a good choice for older adults who just want to talk on the phone, text, or take a few basic photos.
 Flip phones can sometimes connect to the internet, but due to their smaller screens, this process is often a bit cumbersome.

 Block or Slider Phones

-Another frills-free style of phone for basic users are block style and slider style phones.
-Block style requires no flipping and feature the keypad and screen on one side, so it’s great for those with dexterity concerns.
-Slider phones have a large screen face that slides up to reveal a full keyboard that is larger than most phones, making it a good choice for those with vision issues or larger fingers.
+Block and slider phones are similar in functionality to flip phones without a “flip” feature, making them ideal for those with dexterity concerns.
+Block style phones feature a keyboard and screen on one side.
+Slider phones have a large screen that slides up to reveal a full keyboard that is larger than most phones, making it a good choice for those with vision issues.

 Pros and Cons of Cell Phones for Seniors

 Flip and block phones are inexpensive, simple, and do not hold much sensitive information beyond contact lists.
 Smartphones, on the other hand, can have a learning curve when it comes to operating them, and they are generally more expensive.
 Additionally, smartphones can store more information such as financial data and email access which, while convenient, can become a liability if the phone is lost or stolen.